Locations:

 • Are experiencing homelessness or living in a crowded place

-Hepatitis A usually doesn’t cause complications like cirrhosis.
+Hepatitis A doesn’t cause chronic liver disease or lasting liver damage, like other hepatitis viruses can.
 That’s because most people get better before the virus can damage their livers.
-Rarely, people with hepatitis A develop liver failure.
-But you could have more risk if you’re:
+But during infection, hepatitis A can rarely cause acute liver failure.
+This is more likely if you have a weaker immune system.

 Diagnosis and Tests